DNAProject/DNA/README.md

 # Building
 The requirements to build DNA are:
- *	Go version 1.8 or later
+ *	Go version 1.12.5 or later
- *	Glide (a third-party package management tool)
  *	Properly configured Go environment

-Clone the DNA repository into the appropriate $GOPATH/src directory.
+Clone the DNA repository into the appropriate `$GOPATH/src/DNAProject` directory.

 ```shell